awsdocs/aws-transfer-user-guide/doc_source/create-server.md

 + Secure Shell \(SSH\) File Transfer Protocol \(SFTP\) – File transfer over SSH\.
 For details, see [Create an SFTP\-enabled server](create-server-sftp.md)\.
 + File Transfer Protocol Secure \(FTPS\) – File transfer with TLS encryption\.
 For details, see [Create an FTPS\-enabled server](create-server-ftps.md)\.
 + File Transfer Protocol \(FTP\) – Unencrypted file transfer\.
 For details, see [Create an FTP\-enabled server](create-server-ftp.md)\.
 + Applicability Statement 2 \(AS2\) – File transfer for transporting structured business\-to\-business data\.
 For details, see [Create an AS2\-enabled server configuration](create-b2b-server.md)\.
+For AS2, you can quickly create an AWS CloudFormation stack for demonstration purposes\.
+This is described in [Use a template to create a demo Transfer Family AS2 stack](as2-end-to-end-example.md#as2-cfn-demo-template)\.

 You can create a server with multiple protocols\.

 **Note**
-If you have multiple protocols enabled for the same server endpoint and you want to provide access by using the same user name over multiple protocols, you can do so as long as the credentials specific to the protocol have been set up in your identity provider\.
+If you have multiple protocols enabled for the same server endpoint and you want to provide access by using the same username over multiple protocols, you can do so as long as the credentials specific to the protocol have been set up in your identity provider\.
 For FTP, we recommend maintaining separate credentials from SFTP and FTPS\.
 This is because, unlike SFTP and FTPS, FTP transmits credentials in clear text\.
 By isolating FTP credentials from SFTP or FTPS, if FTP credentials are shared or exposed, your workloads using SFTP or FTPS remain secure\.

 When you create a server, you choose a specific AWS Region to perform the file operation requests of users who are assigned to that server\.
 Along with assigning the server one or more protocols, you also assign one of the following identity provider types:
 + **Service managed by using SSH keys**\.
 For details, see [Working with service\-managed users](service-managed-users.md)\.